WilliamWang1721/LLMs-Code/docs/cli/themes.md

 ### Theme Persistence

-Selected themes are saved in Gemini CLI's [configuration](./configuration.md) so your preference is remembered across sessions.
+Selected themes are saved in LLMs Code's [configuration](./configuration.md) so your preference is remembered across sessions.

 ## Dark Themes